All Collections

 Once this is done, your MX records will be pointed to our server 👍

-cPanel TXT (SPF) record: the required TXT (SPF) record for cPanel can be found inside your DNS management zone, copy the record and add it to your active DNS zone.
+The required SPF and DKIM record values for cPanel can be found inside your DNS management zone - copy them and add them to your active DNS zone.

 Did this answer your question?